jimhouserock/SupabaseCloudFreeAccount_DataExport/README.md

 **Note:** This endpoint returns HTTP 201 for successful queries (not 200).

-### Limitations
+## Limitations

 - Storage files (actual binary content) are not downloaded - only metadata
 - Very large tables may timeout (120 second limit per query)
 - Rate limits may apply for very large databases

-### Troubleshooting
+## Troubleshooting

 **"Error executing query: 401"**
 - Your API token is invalid or expired.
-Generate a new one.
+Generate a new one from the dashboard.

 **"Error executing query: 404"**
 - Project ID is incorrect.
-Check your project URL.
+Verify it matches your project URL.

 **Timeout errors**
 - For very large tables, modify the script to use pagination with `LIMIT` and `OFFSET`.